 Shui v.
 University of Manchester ICR 77: Appeal Tribunal case principles setting out adjustments for litigants suffering mental illness

 McHugh v.
 Okai-Koi EWHC 1346 (QBD): defending fatal case after road rage incident in London public house.
 Ex turpi causa, contributory negligence.
 C failed to beat Part 36 after 4 day High Court trial

 Blake v.
-1) Croasdale 2) Esure EWHC 1336 (QBD): resiling from admissions, ex turpi causa
+1) Croasdale 2) Esure EWHC 1336 (QBD): a leading case on resiling from admissions

 Select Car Rentals v.
-Esure Services Limited EWHC 1434 (QBD): third party costs orders against credit hire companies
+Esure Services Limited EWHC 1434 (QBD): leading case on third party costs orders against credit hire companies

 Hatfield v.
-1) Drax & 2) SG Transport (2017) HHJ Belcher: liability dispute arising out of truck accident leading to amputation
+1) Drax & 2) SG Transport (2017): successful liability defence of truck accident leading to upper limb amputation

 Brian is also a tenant at 9 St. John Street Chambers in Manchester.